 - Clicking the “Unsubscribe” link and then clicking “Report Abuse” at the bottom of the unsubscribe page

 Complaints about your messages affect your email delivery across all of your contacts.
-Mailbox providers such as Gmail and Yahoo log spam complaints and, if there are too many complaints coming from your IP address, they will start sending your emails straight to the spam folder.
+Mailbox providers such as Gmail and Yahoo log spam complaints, and if too many complaints come from your IP address, they will start sending your emails straight to the spam folder.

-To protect the sending reputation of all accounts, Ontraport requires all users to maintain a complaint rate of 0.1% or below per week.
+Ontraport requires all users to maintain a complaint rate of 0.1% or below per week to protect the sending reputation of all accounts.
 Our team will reach out to you if you exceed that rate and work with you to correct it.
 We reserve the right to terminate accounts with high complaint rates.

 Bounce rate limit

-Bounce rate is the percentage of emails that were returned because they could not be delivered.
-Every bounced email negatively impacts your email delivery, which is why Ontraport has a weekly bounce rate limit of 7%, and we do not send emails to contacts whose BES is hard bounced.
-Ontraport keeps bounce-handling protocols and definitions up-to-date, which means you don’t have to worry about managing bounces manually.
+Every bounced email negatively impacts your email delivery.
+Bounce rate is the percentage of emails returned because they could not be delivered.
+Ontraport has a weekly bounce rate limit of 7%, and we do not send emails to contacts whose BES is hard-bounced.
+Ontraport keeps bounce-handling protocols and definitions up-to-date, which means you don’t have to manage bounces manually.

 Bounces come in two forms — hard and soft.

 Note, a mailing list that draws a lot of bounces is usually old and full of invalid addresses.
-If your previous service did not manage your bounced contacts, you should run your contact list through a list cleaning service before importing into Ontraport.
+If your previous service did not manage your bounced contacts, you should run your contact list through a list cleaning service such as Neverbounce or Briteverify before importing into Ontraport.

 Bulk email laws

 When you send bulk emails — emails sent through automation, group actions, or manual sends to two or more contacts — you will need to adhere to CAN-SPAM, CASL and GDPR compliance laws.
-Ontraport provides you with many tools to stay compliant; however, we still recommend acquainting yourself with the laws and regulations regarding mass emails.
+Ontraport provides tools to stay compliant; however, we still recommend familiarizing yourself with the laws and regulations regarding mass emails.

 CAN-SPAM and CASL compliance